Indications for CMR

 - Hypertrophic cardiomyopathy quiz

 Takotsubo cardiomyopathy is a fascinating condition.
-In this chapter, we'll show you which CMR features to look for.3 Steps
+In this chapter, we'll show you which CMR features to look for.

-Learn the most effective way to identify left ventricular thrombus using CMR.3 Steps
+Learn the most effective way to identify left ventricular thrombus using CMR.

 Myocarditis can be a challenging clinical diagnosis, but CMR makes things easier.
-Here you'll learn about the key features to look for.3 Steps
+Here you'll learn about the key features to look for.

 The excellent image quality of CMR makes it ideal for studying bicuspid aortic valves.
 Here we'll learn how to examine aortic valve morphology using CMR.